nragland37/cpp-projects/README.md

-# <p align="center"> Hello, World! </p>solution
+# <p align="center"> Hello, World! </p>

 /*

+This repository is a collection of open-source C++ projects licensed under [MIT License](LICENSE.txt).
 An understanding of C++ helps to solidify knowledge of programming concepts and provides a strong foundation for learning other programming languages.
-This repository is a collection of open-source C++ projects licensed under [MIT License](LICENSE.txt).
 All of these well documented assignments, notes, exercises, examples, and source code solutions can be easily accessed below.

 Enjoy!